Ottawa strikes NAFTA advisory council to target environmental protection

-The Liberal government has established an advisory council on NAFTA and the environment as Ottawa tries to persuade the Trump administration to increase environmental protections in the trade deal.
+The Liberal government has established an advisory council on the North American free-trade agreement and the environment as Ottawa tries to persuade the Trump administration to increase environmental protections in the trade deal.

-In a release Thursday, Environment Minister Catherine McKenna said current negotiations on a renewed NAFTA "presents an opportunity to strengthen environmental protections for generations to come."
+In a release Thursday, Environment Minister Catherine McKenna said current negotiations on a renewed NAFTA present "an opportunity to strengthen environmental protections for generations to come."

-The 10-person advisory council includes two former premiers, British Columbia's Gordon Campbell, and Quebec's Pierre-Marc Johnson, and former Saskatchewan Finance Minister Janice McKinnon.
+The 10-person advisory council includes two former premiers, British Columbia's Gordon Campbell, and Quebec's Pierre-Marc Johnson, and former Saskatchewan finance minister Janice MacKinnon.

+For subscribers: Mexico warns Trump to back off of NAFTA withdrawal threat

-Canadian, Mexican and American negotiators are due to meet for a second round of talks this weekend in Mexico City, even as President Donald Trump threaten the terminate the existing deal.
+Canadian, Mexican and American negotiators are due to meet for a second round of talks this weekend in Mexico City, even as President Donald Trump threatens to terminate the existing deal.

 In laying out Canada's negotiating priorities earlier this month, Trade Minister Chrystia Freeland said Ottawa wants to strengthen the deal "to ensure no NAFTA country weakens environmental protection to attract investment, and to introduce measures that support efforts to address climate change.